STL TEAM

 His current work focuses on enhancing the selectivity of low-cost gas sensors by developing and characterizing green biopolymers used as filtering membranes.

-Gas sensing, gas separations and substrates for flexible electronics.
+- Gas separations and substrates for flexible electronics

 camiloeduardo.tellezvillamizar@student.unibz.it